Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this operation, used to encode the `keys`.
 - `valueEncoding`: custom value encoding for this operation, used to decode values.

-The `callback` function will be called with an `Error` if the operation failed for any reason.
+The `callback` function will be called with an error if the operation failed.
 If successful the first argument will be `null` and the second argument will be an array of values with the same order as `keys`.
 If a key was not found, the relevant value will be `undefined`.

 If no callback is provided, a promise is returned.